cardano-foundation/CIPs/CIP-0068/README.md

 1. The `user token` and `reference NFT` do not need to be minted in the same transaction.
 The order of minting is also not important.
 2. It may be the case that there can be multiple `user tokens` (multiple asset names or quantity greater than 1) referencing the same `reference NFT`.

 The datum in the output with the `reference NFT` contains the metadata at the first field of the constructor 0.
-The version number is at the second field of this constructor:
+The version number is at the second field of this constructor.
+The third field allows for arbitrary plutus data.
+This could be useful to forward relevant data to the plutus script:
 ```
 big_int = int / big_uint / big_nint
 big_uint = #6.2(bounded_bytes)